- Diecast brands

 Thus configured, the bike’s 650cc parallel twin motor was able to take the bike to an honest 115 mph top speed; not bad for 1959.

 In fact, the first Bonneville didn’t go down particularly well in the US.
 They didn’t like the colour.
 Whilst the headlight nacelle and sturdy mud-guards gave the bike a heavy, somewhat old-fashioned look.
 What American buyers really wanted was a more powerful version of the sportier TR6, which eventually is what the Bonneville became.
 But even though the Tangerine Dream was not the instant success Triumph had hoped for, it set the tone for a hugely popular biking dynasty that is still alive and kicking today.
 It was the bike that, more than any other, made Triumph a household name; a bike that was loved by celebrities and racers as much as it was by the commuting factory worker, and the youngsters who, over here, turned them into café racers.

 THE NEW 1:6 REPLICA FROM VINTAGE MOTOR BRANDS

-This new model, which we currently expect to see released in February, is the culmination of a project that started to take shape more than three years ago.
+This new model, which is now on our shelves, is the culmination of a project that started to take shape more than three years ago.